We want justice for victims of child abuse in Europe

 The Justice Initiative wants to change this.

-International conference in Stasbourg
+International conference in Strasbourg

 On December 5-6, 2024, Justice Initiative, led by the Guido Fluri Foundation, organised an international conference in Strasbourg – together with the Commission for Social Affairs, Health and Sustainable Development of the Council of Europe (CoE) and the Swiss delegation to the CoE Parliamentary Assembly – at the Palais de l’Europe, to show how reappraisal can work.